jowharshamshiri/boxmux/docs/src/content/troubleshooting.md

 description: Comprehensive troubleshooting guide for BoxMux - common issues, debugging techniques, performance problems, and recovery procedures
 ---

-# Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with BoxMux.

 ## Common Issues